treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 The system behavior is different for the OR and AND logical operators:

-- Currently the use of these operators in the search field is not possible.
 - Operator AND is automatically applied between filters set up for different fields, e.g. `name` and `brand`.
 - Operator OR is automatically applied between filters set up for the same field, e.g. both filters set up for `name`.